Coral-Protocol/Vultr-Enterprise-Spreadsheet-Automation/README.md

 - After you are logged into Vultr from your terminal, it is time to setup the agents.
 - In this example, we are using the agents: [Coral Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent) and [Coral Pandas Agent](https://github.com/Coral-Protocol/Coral-Pandas-Agent).
 - Please click on the link and set up the agents by following the setup instructions in the repository.
+- Check the output below to see how the terminal will look after succesfull installation, keep in mind the directory you are at while doing `uv sync`.

 ![Vultr Instance Terminal After Agent Setup](images/vultr-instance-terminal.png)